L3DEVIL/VphonegagaInject/README-MOBILE.md

 ![](https://images2.imgbox.com/6e/5c/DootVB4P_o.png)

-A prompt will ask to input the path of NDK file
+A prompt will ask to input the path of NDK file.

-If you use X-plore, you can show details of the file and copy file path easly
+If you use X-plore, you can show details of the file and copy file path easly.
+We stored the ndk.tar.gz on an internal storage /storage/emulated/0/ndk_arm64.tar.gz

 ![](https://images2.imgbox.com/54/2b/G0gVbhrN_o.png)

 Paste it in the prompt box.
-We stored the ndk.tar.gz on an internal storage /storage/emulated/0/ndk_arm64.tar.gz

 ![](https://images2.imgbox.com/e1/c0/HSj9yQS9_o.png)